apachler/aprsdroid-telemetry/README.md

-# APRSdroid Telemetry for Samsung Galaxy S4
+# APRSdroid TelemetrySender for Samsung Galaxy S4

-This app uses on-screen buttons to launch the APRSdroid service, and to send APRS packets via `SEND_PACKET`.
+This app uses on-screen buttons to launch the APRSdroid service and to send APRS telemetry packets via `SEND_PACKET`.
+It also sends telemetry packets on a defined interval.
 The packets contain telemetry data obtained from the local Android sensors (optimized for Samsung Galaxy S4):

  * Temperature
  * Humidity